-The Board of Trustees (the "Board") has established the following shares of the Fund: Primary Shares and Service Shares ("Shares").
+The Board of Trustees (the "Board") has established two classes of shares of the Fund, known as Primary Shares and Service Shares ("Shares").
 This SAI relates to both classes of Shares.
-The Fund's investment adviser is Federated Equity Management Company of Pennsylvania and the Fund's sub-adviser is Federated Global Investment Management Corp. (collectively, the "Adviser").
+The Fund's investment adviser is Federated Investment Management Company (the "Adviser").
+Prior to April 30, 2020, the Trust and Fund were named Federated Insurance Series and Federated High Income Bond Fund II, respectively.